 Organic material is something that was living and can decay.
 Wasted or spoiled food, plant clippings, animal manure, meat trimmings, and sewage are common types of organic material used with Anaerobic digestion.
 In contrast, inorganic material includes things like rocks, dirt, plastic, metal and glass.

-Theoretically, any organic material can be broken down through Anaerobic Digestion.
-Wasted or spoiled food, plant clippings, animal manure, meat trimmings, and sewage after it's been treated are especially well suited to this type of digestion.
-Inorganic material such as rocks and dirt, and man-made materials such as plastic, metal cans, and glass, will not be broken down through anaerobic digestion.
-In addition, woody wastes do not digest well because their strong fibers are naturally resistant to degradation and also the anaerobic bacteria.
+Theoretically, any organic material can be broken down through anaerobic digestion.
+Wasted or spoiled food, plant clippings, animal manure, meat trimmings, and sewage after it’s been treated are especially well suited to this type of digestion.

 What materials yield the most biogas?

 An Anaerobic Digester is a large, air-tight container or tank that contains no oxygen.
 The tank is filled with organic material and maintained at an optimum temperature for anaerobic bacteria to digest the material.
 Depending on what you put into it, the contents can be wet or dry.

 Does something specific have to be grown to feed into an anaerobic digester?<br />

 Certain crops like corn and grasses can be used to feed anaerobic digesters, but most organic waste materials like manure, and food scraps work even better than specially grown crops.

 From the size of a large refrigerator to the size of small building.
 The size of the digester depends on how much organic material will be fed into the digester, and how quickly that specific digester can break down the organic material.

 What makes an anaerobic digester work?